adriendelsalle/jhub-on-kubespray/README.md

 ---
 ## Still missing in your cluster

-### Load balancer
+### `LoadBalancer`

-JupyterHub will expose a service waiting for a `Load balancer` to get and redirect traffic to the right place.
-It will be achieved on our bare metal Kubernetes cluster using MetalLB.
+JupyterHub will expose a `Service` exposed with the `LoadBalancer` type.
+On a bare metal cluster, you don't have a load balancer since it's usually part of your cloud provider infrastructure.

+For more details, refer to the official [documentation](https://kubernetes.io/fr/docs/concepts/services-networking/service/).

+Fortunately, [MetalLB](https://github.com/metallb/metallb) is a open-source implementation of a load balancer for bare metal deployments!

 - Install MetalLB